Tony-Kim09/TK-Network/README.md

 - Properly and securely storing user messages and description into the database
 - Ensure the program cannot be easily hacked through injection

-## What I will improve

-- Better design patterns when building websites
-- Use designs such as MVC to seperate code and manage them better
-- Modernize UI and fix design
-- Instead of leaving messages, create a live chatting system

 ## How to test the site yourself

 First you need to have MySQL installed in your computer.
 Then in the functions.php file, fill in the dbuser/dbpass so it can properly access the database.